-2.1 Procurement is the process of buying goods, services and works from external suppliers.
+- 2.1 Procurement is the process of buying goods, services and works from external suppliers.
 The procurement process begins when a need to buy something is identified and will generally end after the contract is awarded.
 Contract management will be carried out throughout the duration of the contract.
-The role of contract manager is usually performed by the business area with support from Procurement.

-2.2 Key principles of Procurement policy are:

-EU procurement obligations and principals - All procurement activity must comply with European Union (EU) principles of transparency, equal treatment and non-discrimination, proportionality and mutual recognition.

-Competition - contracts must be awarded through genuine and effective competition unless there are exceptional reasons to the contrary.

-Legal aspects - contracts for the procurement of goods, services and works must be in writing and awarded by a Director or Chief Executive in line with the Delegated Authority Policy.
+The role of contract manager is usually performed by the business area with support from Procurement. - 2.2 Key principles of Procurement policy are: - Regulatory procurement obligations and principals: All procurement activity must comply with the regulatory principles of transparency, equal treatment and non-discrimination, proportionality, and mutual recognition - Competition: In general, contracts must be awarded through genuine and effective competition unless there are exceptional reasons to the contrary - Legal aspects Contracts for the procurement of goods, services and works must be in writing and awarded in line with the SOSE Delegated Authority Policy